M-Patek/Evolver/SPECIFICATION.md

 * $\epsilon_k \in \mathcal{P}$: A perturbation (generator) chosen by the VAPO optimizer.

 **Time Dynamics (The Observation)**
-Once a candidate seed $S$ is selected (or evaluated), it is "unfolded" in time to generate the logical path.
-This is the VDF (Verifiable Delay Function) aspect.
+Once a candidate seed $S$ is selected, it is "unfolded" in time to generate the logical path.

 $$O_0 = S$$
 $$O_{t+1} = O_t^2$$